ChiAmyC0987/TRAFFIC_MONSTER_PROJECT_2_VISUALIZE/README.md

 https://github.com/ChiAmyC0987/TRAFFIC_MONSTER_PROJECT_2_VISUALIZE/

 Notes: To map some of SF data on google earth, we joined the CNNs of theme files with basemap CNN and Lat and Long.
-These databases were too big for Github and are stored on my local machines.
+These databases were too big for Github and are stored on local machines.